TexPIRG Education Fund

 According to recall information compiled by the Food and Drug Administration (FDA) and the Food Safety Inspection Service (FSIS), from October 2012 to October 2013 there were:

-- 615 incidences of Salmonella linked to recalls of food products; and
+- 615 incidences of Salmonella linked to food products; and

-- 643 incidences of Cyclospora linked to recalls of food products.
+- 643 incidences of Cyclospora linked to food products.

 Many members of Congress have echoed the TexPIRG Education Fund’s call for implementation, including Representative Lloyd Doggett (D-TX35).
 “Congress acted to protect our families from foodborne illnesses with the Food Safety Modernization Act.
 Now it’s time for the FDA to put this law to work to prevent people from getting sick, missing work or school,” said Rep. Doggett.
 The TexPIRG Education Fund continues to work closely with Representative Doggett to ensure that Texas families can put safe and nutritious meals on their table.